LostMa-ERC/search-archives-manuscrits/README.md

 Scraping ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 5/5 0:00:05
 ```

-If you want to observe the Chrome browswer, add the flag `--observe` to the `searcham` command.
+If you want to observe the Chrome browswer, add the flag `--observe`.
 This will automatically open a browser window on your machine, which will load and interact with the search page, and it will automatically close when the program has finished.

 ### Input